 None of us would like that (would we?) so why would we continue to fund that?

-YOU have the power to #bethechange by asking for better sustainability for better trips.
+YOU have the power to #bethechange by choosing better sustainability for better trips.